 - Current state: This is the most common customer journey map.
 Current state maps help you see how your customers interact with your brand right now so you can identify pain points and improve the customer experience.

 - Day in the life: This map gives you insight into the broader lives of your customers including their actions and emotions regardless of whether they interact with your brand.
 This is helpful for anticipating and addressing customer needs.

 - Future state: This visualizes where you want the customer journey to end up.
 Use this in tandem with current state maps to identify gaps between where you are now and what you want the customer experience to be.

 Once you know what your goals are and which map you’ll need, you can identify and outline your buyer persona.

 A buyer persona is a fictional representation of a segment of your customers.
 Use a buyer persona to guide your customer journey map and illuminate how that customer group interacts with and experiences your brand.

 You’ll want to use data and research from your existing customer base to inform your buyer personas.
 That will ensure your personas are an accurate representation of your actual customers—the better your buyer personas, the better information you can get from your customer journey maps.

 Focus on just one buyer persona per customer journey map.
 Remember, you’re following your customer’s specific path from awareness to purchase, and that will look different for different types of buyers.

 With your customer in mind, outline all their potential touchpoints.
 Touchpoints are all the places customers can interact with your company, from clicking on your website to opening an email.

 Research all the ways your customers currently interact with your brand.
-Note what actions they take during those interactions, such as performing a Google search for your company or downloading content from your blog.
+Note what actions they take during those interactions, such as performing a Google search for your company or reading content on your blog.